 Let’s start with the attic insulation.
 The Department of Energy recommends an attic insulation depth of 15 to 25 inches for the Kansas City area.
 R-Value is a rating of insulation quality.
 So, the depth of 15-inches is an R-38 rating.
 The higher the number the greater the number of insulation benefits.
 At FreshStart, we provide insulation services at all depth levels requested by the homeowner.
 However, our customers see the greatest benefits from the higher R-60+ rating that 20 to 25 inches of blown-in insulation provide.
 Therefore, we recommend the higher end of the Department of Energy’s recommended range.

 Frequently homes in our area experience a 5 to 10 degrees difference between lower and upper levels.
 These temperature variances reduce dramatically with sufficient attic insulation.
 This will cause the house to feel more even and comfortable.
-Inferior insulation in your attic causes major heat loss through the roof.
-Accounting for 40% of your home’s energy loss.
-Costing you thousands each year in unnecessary heat loss.
+Inferior insulation in your attic causes major heat loss through the roof, accounting for 40% of your home’s energy loss and costing you thousands each year in unnecessary heat loss.
 This heat loss can also cause other issues like ice damming, roof leaks, and even mold damage.

-We recommend giving attention to your HVAC vents.
-Sealing all accessible vent joints, especially around the base of the air handler unit.
-A specialized vent tape, place one continuous strip around the joint and press firmly to create a strong seal.
+We recommend giving attention to your HVAC vents by sealing all accessible vent joints, especially around the base of the air handler unit.
+Using a specialized vent tape, place one continuous strip around the joint and press firmly to create a strong seal.
 The joint from the air handler to the vent is the most important to seal thoroughly.
-A common item we see in our metro area vents in crawl spaces not insulated and exposed to the outside temperatures.
+A common item we see in our metro area is vents in crawl spaces not insulated and exposed to the outside temperatures.
 We highly recommend wrapping all exposed vents in crawl spaces.

-Ventilated crawl spaces are best because the help eliminates moisture and produce air flow during hot and humid months.
-Ventilated crawl spaces need insulation on the subfloor between the floor joist by securing and covering with a vapor barrier to prevent mold damage.
+Ventilated crawl spaces are best because they help eliminate moisture and produce air flow during hot and humid months.
+Ventilated crawl spaces need insulation on the sub-floor between the floor joists by securing and covering with a vapor barrier to prevent mold damage.
 Non-ventilated crawl spaces need insulation throughout the entire crawl space.
-Including a vapor barrier on the ground and insulate the walls surrounding the crawl space.
-If you have any questions about insulating your home or taking care of maintenance items each this fall, please don’t hesitate to give us a call!
+Be sure to include a vapor barrier on the ground and insulate the walls surrounding the crawl space.
+If you have any questions about insulating your home or taking care of maintenance items this fall, please don’t hesitate to give us a call!
 Our insulation and mold professionals would be happy to help!